 We welcome any offers of help – not just with our fundraising efforts, but also in other ways too.
-You could simply assist EBO in this ambitious project by supporting its fundraising efforts as and when they happen.
+You could simply assist EBO in this ambitious project by supporting its fundraising efforts as and when they happen or at any time by visiting our JustGiving page.
 Please check the diary pages of this website regularly for details.
 Maybe your company has excess equipment which you would like to donate, or perhaps you have a particular skill which may be used to assist the project team in some way.
 Please feel free to suggest anything by contacting us via the form at the bottom of this page, we would be happy to listen to your suggestion.
 The project team are currently looking for people with skill and experience in the following fields:

 Members of the Senior Band are celebrating another fantastic contest result afte...